 - A Start shall be deemed 'False' if any boat crosses the start line before the start signal. - A crew causing a 'False Start' shall be given an 'Official Warning'.
-If a crew incurs two 'Official Warnings' for the same race it shall be disqualified from the event. - 'Official Warnings' may be given by any Umpire for a variety of infringements of the rules; an 'Official Warning' from any official source shall be taken into account by the Starter. - c.
-A 'False Start' may be called by the Judge at the Start, the Starter or the Race Umpire. - If a 'False Start' is called, the race shall be stopped by any of the officials at the Start by ringing a bell and waving a red flag; the flag should be held at arm's length and moved in a vertical semi-circular arc from shoulder to shoulder.
-These actions should be picked up and repeated by the race umpire and any other start official.
+If a crew incurs two 'Official Warnings' for the same race it shall be disqualified from the event. - 'Official Warnings' may be given by any Umpire for a variety of infringements of the rules; an 'Official Warning' from any official source shall be taken into account by the Starter. - A 'False Start' may be called by the Judge at the Start, the Starter or the Race Umpire. - If a 'False Start' is called, the race shall be stopped by any of the officials at the Start by ringing a bell and waving a red flag; the flag should be held at arm's length and moved in a vertical semi-circular arc from shoulder to shoulder.
+These actions should be picked up and repeated by the race umpire and any other start e.
+When the crews are again on their starting stations, the crew, or crews, causing the 'False Start' shall be awarded an 'Official Warning'.
+Should the Starter feel that the 'False Start' was caused by a badly executed Start Procedure or by some extraneous sound or action, they may restart the race without penalty to any particular crew on that account.

+- official.
 The crews may also be told to stop rowing. - In the event of a 'False Start', the decision to stop the race should be made before the race has progressed too far.